A.S.U. Police Department Command Staff

 Mrs. Janice Barnes joined the Albany State University Police Department in March, 2010.
 Under the command of Chief John Fields, Jr., she is honored to serve the A.S.U. community through her position as Office Manager at the Albany State University Police Department.
 She utilizes her administrative skills, training, and education she attained in her thirty years of administrative experience throughout her career in administrative support of Chief Executive Officers at the Florida Department of Health, The Department of Business and Professional Regulation, and as Corporate Secretary for a State Senator at The Deeb Companies, a Florida Corporation.
 Her duties as Office Manager at the Albany State University include administration functions in support to the Chief of Police and Command Staff at the A.S.U.P.D.

 Mrs. Barnes earned three college degrees while she worked full time while her son, Larry, was growing up.
-She graduated Phi Theta Kappa with her Associate in Science Degree in Office Systems Technology in December, 1994 from Pasco-Hernando College, graduated Phi Theta Kappa with her Associate in Art Degree in May, 1998 from Pasco-Hernando College, and graduated Phi Theta Kappa with her Bachelor of Art Degree in August 2001 from the University of South Florida.
+She graduated with honor Phi Theta Kappa with her Associate in Science Degree in Office Systems Technology in December, 1994 from Pasco-Hernando College, graduated with Honor Phi Theta Kappa with her Associate in Art Degree in May, 1998 from Pasco-Hernando College, and graduated with Honor Phi Theta Kappa with her Bachelor of Art Degree in August 2001 from the University of South Florida.